sshawn9/minimal_ros_phoenix_demo/README.md

 # to run the minimal subscriber demo
 ./ros_phoenix_sub_demo

-# Feel free to toggle roscore on or off, to what will happens.
+# Feel free to toggle roscore on or off, to see what will happens.
 ```